taylortech77/Tutorials/README.md

 💡 Outcome: Understand site-to-site, point-to-site, and private dedicated connections — great for global architecture roles.

 ----------------------------
+Additional documentation, not required!!

 Microsoft Azure Cloud Concepts https://learn.microsoft.com/training/paths/microsoft-azure-fundamentals-describe-cloud-concepts/

 ----------
+These are basic projects!
+You can advance these however youd like.
+As you work ***take screenshots*** for your portfolio later.

 Project Quickstart: Create an Azure resource https://learn.microsoft.com/en-us/training/modules/describe-core-architectural-components-of-azure/7-exercise-create-azure-resource?ns-enrollment-type=learningpath&ns-enrollment-id=learn.wwl.azure-fundamentals-describe-azure-architecture-services